 - Enter the width and height value in the Size spin boxes.
 Or, click the Preset Sizes drop-down list (1) to select a preset from the list.

-- Select Lock to application check box to lock the blue rectangle to a specific application window.
+- Select Lock to application check box to fit the blue rectangle to the size of a specific application window.
 Then, no matter how you move or resize the target window, the recording area will follow.
+Thanks to that, users don’t need to manually resize it.

 - Click the Change Lock Mode button (2) to show two other options.
 The Fit To Boundary command resizes the application window to fit into the blue rectangle.
 On the contrary, the Fit To Application option resizes the blue rectangle to fit into the application window.